Ivan Shishman of Bulgaria: Early life

-Born in 1350 or 1351, Ivan Shishman was the eldest son of emperor Ivan Alexander (r.
-1331–1371) and his second wife Sarah–Theodora, a Jew converted to the Eastern Orthodox Church.
+Born in 1350 or 1351, Ivan Shishman was the eldest son of emperor Ivan Alexander of Bulgaria (r.
+1331–1371) and his second wife Sarah–Theodora, a Jewish convert to the Eastern Orthodox Church.
 His birth brought up the issue of the succession to the Bulgarian throne.
 Ivan Shishman had two elder brothers by the Ivan Alexander's first wife, Theodora of Wallachia.
-The eldest one, Michael Asen, was proclaimed successor to the throne and co-emperor shortly after Ivan Alexander's accession to the throne.
+The eldest one, Michael Asen IV of Bulgaria, was proclaimed successor to the throne and co-emperor shortly after Ivan Alexander's accession to the throne.
 However, Michael Asen's early death in battle against the Ottomans in 1355 put forward the question of succession once more.
-It is likely that Sarah–Theodora pressured Ivan Alexander to select her own son as his successor, although Ivan Sratsimir would have come next under the majorat system.
+It is likely that Sarah–Theodora pressured Ivan Alexander to select her own son as his successor, although Ivan Sratsimir of Bulgaria would have come next under the majorat system.
 The issue was decided in Ivan Shishman's favour because the latter was born in the purple (after his father was crowned), thus making him eligible as successor.
 By the end of 1355, Ivan Shishman had been proclaimed heir to the throne and co-emperor.

 These events led to a conflict with Ivan Sratsimir, who was in turn given the rule of Vidin, probably as a compensation.
-Another indirect piece of evidence for the feud is the fact that Ivan Sratsimir's portrait not included in the Tetraevangelia of Ivan Alexander, where the whole family of the emperor was otherwise presented.
+Another indirect piece of evidence for the feud is the fact that Ivan Sratsimir's portrait not included in the Gospels of Tsar Ivan Alexander, where the whole family of the emperor was otherwise presented.
 In 1356 Ivan Sratsimir proclaimed himself emperor of Vidin.
-Together with his father and younger brother Ivan Asen V, Ivan Shishman presided over the church synods at Tarnovo in the late 1360s.
+Together with his father and younger brother Ivan Asen V of Bulgaria, Ivan Shishman presided over the church synods at Tarnovo in the late 1360s.